 The Director of Financial Aid is responsible for all decisions in awarding institutional financial aid.
-The Office of Financial Aid only considers college scholarships and grants after they apply all federal and state scholarships and grants to the student account.
+The Office of Financial Aid considers college scholarships and grants only after they apply all federal and state scholarships and grants to the student account.
 The total amount of scholarships and grants (including college, federal, state, and other) awarded cannot exceed the cost of tuition, room, board, and fees.
 The Office of Financial Aid awards college financial aid in two increments: half for the fall semester and half for the spring semester.
 TFC does not award summer college aid.
-Students that do not maintain continuous enrollment forfeit all college scholarships and grants previously awarded.
+Students who have a lapse in enrollment of more than one semester forfeit all institutional scholarships and grants previously awarded.